- Health and Safety Committee

 For larger quantities that can not be safely transported downstairs (such as lab decommissioning), call the U of T Hazardous Chemical Control at 8-7000 and they will bring a large drum to your lab.

 Do not use the yellow pails with the stamped “Biohazard” symbol for chemical waste or radioactive waste.
-These are processed separately.
-Chemically contaminated sharps are collected seperately, labeled as chemical waste and deposited in the chemical waste drums.
+These are processed separately and only for use by CL2 labs.
+Chemically contaminated sharps are collected separately.

 Do not put sharps (glass pipettes, broken glass, needles, razor blades, etc.) in the regular garbage.